dannybloe/dzVents/README.md

 After you placed the dzVents files in the right location we can do a quick test if everything works:

  - Pick a switch in your Domoticz system.
 Note down the exact name of the switch.
 If you don't have a switch then you can create a Dummy switch and use that one.
- - Create a new script in the scripts folder.
+ - Create a new script in the `scripts/` folder.
 Call it `test.lua`.
- - Open test.lua in an editor and fill it with this code and change `<exact name of the switch>` with the .. you guessed it... exact name of the switch device:
+ - Open `test.lua` in an editor and fill it with this code and change `<exact name of the switch>` with the .. you guessed it... exact name of the switch device:

 ```
 return {